brunokoga/Montevideo/ultimateEquipment_dir/gear/alchemicalRemedies.md

 **Price** 25 gp; **Weight** —

 These sharply scented gray crystals cause people inhaling them to regain consciousness.
 Smelling salts grant you a new saving throw to resist any spell or effect that has already rendered you unconscious or staggered.
-If exposed to smelling salts while dying, you immediately become conscious and staggered, but must still make stabilization checks each round; if you perform any standard action (or any other strenuous action, you take 1 point of damage after completing the act and fall unconscious again.
+If exposed to smelling salts while dying, you immediately become conscious and staggered, but must still make stabilization checks each round; if you perform any standard action (or any other strenuous action), you take 1 point of damage after completing the act and fall unconscious again.
 A container of smelling salts has dozens of uses if stoppered after each use, but depletes in a matter of hours if left open.

 Soothe Syrup